Make Fun Of Life!

 “Whatever you do in this world, no matter how good it is, you will never be able to please everybody.
 All you can strive for is to do the best it is humanly possible for you to do.” -Jeri Ferris: “What I Had Was Singing: The Story of Marian Anderson” (1994)

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Criticism and Criticizing” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Criticism And Criticizing Gathered By David Hugh Beaumont.

 “When the Japanese mend broken objects, they aggrandize the damage by filling the cracks with gold.
 They believe that when something’s suffered damage and has a history it becomes more beautiful.” -Barbara Bloom (born 1951)